dxw/playbook/guides/managing.md

 This is the current intended structure of the Playbook.

- - Who we are
+### Who we are

-   - Why we’re here (dxw’s mission)
-   - Our values
-   - Our principles
-   - Our advisory board
-   - Our brand - style, tone, templates and assets
-   - This Playbook - purpose, content strategy, guide to editing
+This section provides in introduction to dxw and the Playbook.
+It sets out our mission, values and principles.
+It covers aspects of our governance.
+It describes our brand and shows where to find brand materials.
+And it covers the Playbook itself.

- - The work we do
+### The work we do

-   - Working with our clients
-     - Client experience and relationships, finding opportunities, bidding and pitching, setting up projects, project communications, support
-   - Building services
-     - Phases, kick offs, sprints, stories, show and tells, ...
-   - Hosting and supporting services
-     - GovPress and other products and services
-     - Tickets, helpdesk, plugins
-   - Sharing our expertise
-     - Writing articles, blog posts, …
-     - Running dxw events, Attending and presenting at events
+This section covers the different kinds of work we do for our clients.
+From how we find and sell that work, and how we carry it out, to how we share and promote our expertise and experience.

- - Working here
+### Working here

-   - Managing your day to day work
+#### Managing your day to day work

-     - Managing and recording time
-     - Using devices, data, tools, requesting equipment
-     - Our offices, client offices, home, travel, accommodation
-     - Using payment cards, claiming expenses
+This section covers things like managing and recording time, getting and paying for things, using devices, data and tools, and working locations, travel and accommodation.

-   - Your pay, pension and other benefits
+#### Your pay, pension and other benefits

-     - Pay, pension, holiday, sickness, parental leave
-     - Part time and flexible working
-     - Grievances, disciplinary
+This sections covers formal benefits like pay, pension and leave.
+It covers part time and flexible working.
+And also grievances and disciplinary procedures.

-   - Supporting your development and wellbeing
+#### Supporting your development and wellbeing

-     - Support structures
-     - Learning and development budget, books and library, cycle to work, eyecare vouchers, childcare vouchers
+This sections covers support structures, learning and development and wellbeing benefits.

-   - Hiring new people
+#### Hiring new people

-     - How we hire, guidance for hiring staff, question sets, work day simulation exercises
-     - Programmes like returners
-     - Guidance for candidates
+This sections covers how we hire people and programmes like returners.

- - Our professions
+### Our professions

-   - Principles, practices and specific guidance for each profession
+This section contains principles, practices and specific guidance for each profession.
-   - Leadership, Strategy, Delivery management, Product management, User research, Design, Development, Commercial operations, Sales and marketing